 P/S: I just realize this outfit would be great for this week’s SIA, but I already have another outfit planned.
 Just wait and see 😉

 This week’s SIA inspiration, “Portrait of Madame X” by John Singer Sargent, should be an easy one to interpret, but because I don’t have an LBD, it took me a while to come up with an appropriate outfit.
 One of the highlights of the portrait is the contrast between the model’s pale skin and her black dress, so I decided to use that as the jumping-off point.
 Once I figured out a black-and-white theme, the outfit came together pretty quickly.
 I wore my sleeveless blouse again (I wore it for the last SIA) not just because we’re in the middle of another heat wave, but also because it echoes the strapped dress.
 I then included my pearl brooch to mimic the jeweled straps and my brown sandals for the brown details in the portrait.
 All in all, I’m happy with the outfit – it’s casual and comfy, but it still pays homage to the inspiration.

 Don’t forget to stop by Daenel’s blog on Wednesday to see other looks inspired by this classic portrait!

 Here’s my interpretation of this week’s SIA, inspired by a 18th-century Native American powder horn with Wampum shoulder belt.
 My linen pants reflect the ivory color of the horn, while my shirt mimics the color and design of the belt.
 I also include my strappy brown sandals for the intricate lines of the engraving on the horn.
 The outfit came together very quickly – I actually thought of it the moment I saw Jen’s email – which is always a sign that it works, both as a standalone outfit and as an interpretation of SIA, so I’m a happy camper.

-Don’t forget to check Jen’s blog for other outfits inspired by this photo!
+Don’t forget to check Jen’s blog on Wednesday to see other outfits inspired by this piece!